-The troop disappeared into the Arden glade, a hunting forest which followed the River from the ruins of Os Gilieth to the Bridge of Cuts.
+The troop disappeared into the Arden glade, a hunting forest which followed the River from the ruins of Os’ Gilieth to the Bridge of Cuts.
 When they re-emerged they marched in single file, leading their horses by thin metallic reins.
 They were followed by a flock of madly cawing black birds of a type not found in the Duchy of Mortain.
 The birds wheeled as if possessed, their screeches harshly dissonant in the calm afternoon air.
 Even if she had not understood the birds’ language, Although Aliénor did not understand the speech of birds, she easily deduced meaning from the terror in their cries.
-The birds were warning the world of the approach of a great evil.
+They were warning the world of the approach of a great evil.

 The Bridge of Cuts was guarded by a cylindrical brick tower defended by ten archers.
-The Bactrians stopped marching in front of it, but did not relax their guard, nor begin to raise a camp.
+The cohort stopped marching in front of it, but did not relax their guard, nor begin to raise a camp.
 The Bactrian leader, accompanied by twelve knights in light armor, six men and six women, approached the closed barred metal gate, which controlled access to the bridge.
-The portcullis was raised with the sound of metal on metal before the Bactrian leader had a chance to even greet the gatekeepers: the Lady had already given instructions for them to be let through although she knew that even a small party of these people could overwhelm her Home Guard.
+The portcullis was raised with the sound of metal on metal before the Bactrian leader had a chance to even greet the gatekeepers: the Lady had already given instructions for them to be let through although she knew that even this small party of warriors could overwhelm her Home Guard.

-Seeing that a parley between leaders was about to commence the Chamberlain said “Very good”, bowed slightly and withdrew to implement her will.
-Her commands were always very good to him.
+The Chamberlain said “Very good”, bowed slightly and withdrew to implement her will.
+Her commands were always very good to the Chamberlain.
 He was Duke John’s man so his job was to spy and undermine and redirect, but never directly to oppose.
 He shuffled over to the Captain of the Home Guard, a pious yet violent Christian named Constantine, who followed the fanatic Durand.
 Two pages, twins from the de Blois family, attended him.
 After a few words with de Ruisseau, the Captain and his attendants wheeled their horses and cantered over to the Bactrian leader and his three lieutenants.

 The children of Ailronde and Galadraël are pleased to meet you, Arwen’s youngest.